gerardinhoo/Devops-Journey/README.md

 # 🚀 DevOps Journey

-Welcome to my **DevOps learning journey** — a collection of hands-on practice projects to build foundational skills in automation, scripting, and cloud engineering.
+Welcome to my **DevOps learning journey**.
+A collection of hands-on practice projects to build foundational skills in automation, scripting, and cloud engineering.

 ---